 A. Device Costs

 One of the foundational aspects of remote patient monitoring is using medical-grade devices to collect real-time health data.
 Standard devices include blood pressure monitors, glucose meters, pulse oximeters, and wearable sensors that transmit data to healthcare providers.
-These devices are priced individually, averaging around $99 per unit, while comprehensive starter kits, which may include multiple tools, can start from $180.
+Device costs vary widely depending on type and clinical grade.
+Basic RPM devices (such as blood pressure monitors or pulse oximeters) may cost under $100 per unit, while advanced kits with multiple connected devices can exceed $150–$300 depending on configuration and vendor.

 B. Software and Platform Costs